Brief overview of the growth of the Indian economy

 Which sector contributes the most to India’s economy?
 Previously it was agriculture.
 However, as of 2020, it has fallen to around 18.32% of the country’s GDP.
 This statistic can be inferred in many ways.
 Still, most Indian economists agree that this fall does not equate to a decrease in production but illustrates the huge growth in the country’s industrial and service sectors.
 Either way, the agricultural sector is still undoubtedly among the top industries in India.

-How to choose the best online broker
+How to buy shares online without a broker

 Unfortunately, the agricultural infrastructure has not been developed at the same pace as other sectors of the Indian economy, meaning that the agricultural industry in India has not reached its potential because of systemic problems.
 Sparse irrigation means millions of small farmers have to rely on the unpredictable monsoon rains to water their crops.
 On the other end, inadequate storage facilities and distribution channels risk spoilage of the sector’s produce.